FAC9/READMES/week-7/importing-exporting-migrating.md

 INSERT INTO cats (name, color, catLoverId) VALUES SELECT cat_name, cat_color, id FROM catLovers
 ```
-- Now all your data is in one place, but you've got some extra columns left in your cat_lovers table which you don't really need any more.
-In practice, these columns aren't causing you any problems, so you might want to leave them in place for an interim period so that you can be 500% sure that none of your data has been lost in migration.
+- Now all our data is in one place but we've got some extra columns left in our cat_lovers table which we don't really need any more.
+In practice, these columns aren't causing us any problems, so we'll leave them in place for an interim period so that we can be 500% sure that none of our data has been lost in migration.
 - Later on, we might want to delete the old data for good.
-After all, some of those cats might have changed color by now.
+After all, some of those cats might have changed colour by now.
 We can do this with SQL:

 ```
 ALTER TABLE cat_lovers